biotope/biotope-element/docs/attr-parsing.md

 When you have nested components, you might need to pass some value from the parent component to the child component.

-With strings, this is easy. just set the attribute normally and you're good to go.
-Even your favorite Search Engine will thank you since all string attributes get writtent to the DOM.
+With strings, this is easy: just set the attribute normally and you're good to go.
+Even your favorite Search Engine will thank you since all string attributes get written to the DOM.

 However, when dealing with non-string attributes this is not so easy as explained in the begining of this section.
 The HTML5 way to accomplish this task would be for the parent component to convert the